 Good nutrition during your child’s first 2 years is vital for their health, growth and development.

-Starting good nutrition practices early can help children develop healthy dietary patterns which they can carry and through and benefit from during their entire lives.
+Starting good nutrition practices early can help children develop healthy dietary patterns that they can carry through and benefit from during their entire lives.

 The U.S. Dietary Guidelines for Americans, as well as the Academy of Pediatrics and the World Health Organization, all recommend that infants are exclusively breastfed for about the first 6 months.

 And after those 6 months end, experts advise you to continue breastfeeding, while introducing appropriate complementary foods (see our section on solids below) until your baby is 12 to 24 months of age.